pymc-devs/pytensor/doc/index.rst

 Community
 =========

-* Visit `pytensor-users`_ to discuss the general use of Pytensor with developers and other users
+* Visit `pytensor-users`_ to discuss the general use of PyTensor with developers and other users
 * We use `GitHub issues <http://github.com/pymc-devs/pytensor/issues>`__ to keep track of issues and `GitHub Discussions <https://github.com/pymc-devs/pytensor/discussions>`__ to discuss feature additions and design changes